-(Waupaca, WI) April 4, 2015—Waupaca Foundry, Inc., a Hitachi Metals Group company, announces several leadership changes coinciding with the start of its fiscal year 2015 on April 1.
+(Waupaca, WI) April 4, 2015—Waupaca Foundry, Inc., announces several leadership changes coinciding with the start of its fiscal year 2015 on April 1.
 The changes will positively impact operations and further accelerate the company’s strategic growth and continuous improvement initiatives.

 Waupaca Foundry and Hitachi Metals Automotive Components USA, LLC will be part of new parent company, Hitachi Metals Foundry America, Inc. The new parent company will unify the North American operations of all affiliated companies within the high-grade functional casting components business to provide the most value for current and future customers.
 “The leadership changes allow our organization to be better positioned for growth and to serve a global base of customers more effectively,” said Hitachi Metals Foundry America President and CEO, Eiji (Eddie) Nakano.

 Gary Gigante has been appointed to serve on the board of directors for Hitachi Metals Foundry America.
 Gigante will remain as CEO of Waupaca Foundry, Inc. and will continue to have responsibility for finance, human resources, sales & marketing, IT, supply chain management, and international business development.
 He joined Waupaca Foundry 1981 as a metallurgist and served as plant manager in Marinette, Wis. from 1986, until he was promoted to vice president of manufacturing in 2002.
 Gary held the position of president and COO from 2004 until accepting the position of CEO in July of 2007.